-The NCDA Leadership Team (LT), including Board Members, Committee Chairs, and Headquarters Staff, must avoid a conflict of interest with respect to their fiduciary responsibility and their role as a leader of the association.
+The NCDA Leadership Team (LT), including Board Members, Committee Chairs, Credentialing Commissioners, members of the Training and Education Council and Headquarters Staff, must avoid a conflict of interest with respect to their fiduciary responsibility and their role as a leader of the association.
 Every effort should be made by LT members to avoid engaging in activities that may result in an appearance of unfair advantage or favoritism.
 Full transparency surrounding these issues is paramount.
 Examples of activities that may give the appearance of favoritism include, but are not limited to:

-- Being offered an honorarium to speak to an organization as a representative of the NCDA Board while serving on the NCDA board; - Contracting to write an NCDA monograph and receiving royalties from that contract while on the board; - Using insider knowledge of conference and institute dates to schedule FCD trainings (and other trainings for credentialing) that bump against those conferences and institutes; - Receiving an honorarium or expenses paid for offering a PDI that bumps against those conferences and institutes; or - Applying to NCDA Requests for Proposals while serving on the board.
+- Being offered an honorarium to speak to an organization as a representative of the NCDA Board while serving on the NCDA board: - Contracting to write an NCDA monograph and receiving royalties from that contract while on the board; - Using insider knowledge of conference and institute dates to schedule FCD trainings (and other trainings for credentialing) that bump against those conferences and institutes; - Receiving an honorarium or expenses paid for offering a PDI that bumps against those conferences and institutes; or - Applying to NCDA Requests for Proposals while serving on the board.

 New Leadership Team (LT) members will be informed of their duty to disclose and will fill out a document outlining any standing issues as they move into a leadership position.
 This document will include a section wherein the LT member agrees to this policy.
 As other issues arise, immediate full disclosure to NCDA President and NCDA Executive Director is expected.
+Completed forms will be collected by the Executive Director annually and will be kept on file at the NCDA Headquarters Office.